 Battery storage solutions for Commercial & Industrial (C&I) customers can lower utility bills, generate new revenues and provide resilience with backup power.
 When paired with solar PV and other distributed energy resources (DER), battery storage gives your business tremendous flexibility and control over managing energy use and costs.

-The investment tax credit (ITC), also known as the federal solar tax credit, allows you to deduct 26 percent of the cost of installing a solar energy system from your federal taxes.
-Don’t wait!
-The federal ITC steps down to 22% in 2023 for businesses and homeowners.
-The residential market will drop to 0% while the commercial and utility markets will stay at a permanent 10% credit beginning in 2024.
+The investment tax credit (ITC), also known as the federal solar tax credit, allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes for systems installed 2022-2032.
+Don’t wait, prices for solar equipment are on the rise!

 There are a number of other state and local incentives.
 ECS energy solar consultants will help you find and qualify for all of those that are available to your company.
 Some of them are:

 Solar Renewable Energy Certificates, also called SRECs, available in New Jersey and other states, are ‘certificates’ that represent all of the positive environmental impacts of generating clean solar energy.
 One SREC is generated for every megawatt-hour (MWh), or 1,000 kilowatt hours (kWh) of solar electricity a solar panel system generates.